amanchandra333/amanchandra333.github.io/_posts/2016-12-07-assembling-a-multicopter.markdown

 ### Loading Firmware

-<span class="evidence">Once you’ve installed the Mission Planner onto your computer, connect the autopilot board to your computer using the micro USB cable.
-Windows should automatically detect and install the correct driver software.</span>
+Once you’ve installed the Mission Planner onto your computer, connect the autopilot board to your computer using the micro USB cable.
+Windows should automatically detect and install the correct driver software.

-<span class="evidence">Open the Mission Planner and select the COM port drop-down on the upper-right corner of the screen (near the **Connect** button).
+Open the Mission Planner and select the COM port drop-down on the upper-right corner of the screen (near the **Connect** button).
 Select **AUTO** or the specific port for your board (**PX4 FMU** or **Arduino Mega 2560**).
 Set the Baud rate to **115200** as shown.
-Don’t hit **Connect** just yet.</span>
+Don’t hit **Connect** just yet.

-<span class="evidence">On the Mission Planner’s **Initial Setup | Install Firmware** screen select the appropriate icon that matches your frame (i.e. Quad, Hexa).
-Answer **Yes** when it asks you “Are you sure?”.</span>
+On the Mission Planner’s **Initial Setup | Install Firmware** screen select the appropriate icon that matches your frame (i.e. Quad, Hexa).
+Answer **Yes** when it asks you “Are you sure?”.

-<span class="evidence">If all goes well you will see some status appear on the bottom right including the words, “erase...”, “program...”, “verify..” and “Upload Done”.
-The firmware has been succesfully uploaded to the board.</span>
+If all goes well you will see some status appear on the bottom right including the words, “erase...”, “program...”, “verify..” and “Upload Done”.
+The firmware has been succesfully uploaded to the board.

 ![Install firmware](/assets/blog/firmware.jpg)
 <figcaption class="caption">Mission Planner: Install Firmware Screen</figcaption>